Xanax (Alprazolam) Addiction and Treatment Options

 Riverwalk Ranch provides individualized treatment for Xanax and other prescription drug addiction in the Dallas-Fort Worth area.
 Our medical professionals on staff are leaders in their field, offering patients effective and evidence-based treatment to achieve a drug-free lifestyle.
 Treatment targets addiction as well as co-occurring disorders to promote healthier physical and behavioral habits.

-If you or a loved one is suffering from Xanax abuse and addiction, contact our addiction treatment center today at (877) 863-3869.
+If you or a loved one is suffering from Xanax addiction, contact our addiction treatment center today at (877) 863-3869.
 Whether you call Texas home or you’re seeking a fresh start far away from a toxic environment, Riverwalk Ranch can provide a therapeutic and supportive oasis for you.
 You deserve a happy and healthy life, and we want to put you on the path toward it.